aphalo/romnidriver/README.md

 ```

 Use of the package after a successful installation consists in
 connecting the spectrometer through USB and loading the package.
+The
+code examples in the *User Guide* (package vignette) can be run to test
+if the installation has been successful and compatible with the Ocean
+Optics that will be used.

 ### If problems arise